 The spread of the novel coronavirus has inspired calls for more laws that require employers to pay workers for time off during an illness.
 While many employers offer the benefit voluntarily, about a quarter of U.S. workers do not have access to paid sick leave, according to the Bureau of Labor Statistics.

-Supporters say sick people, especially those with the coronavirus, shouldn’t have to lose a day’s pay to recover.
+Supporters say that sick people, especially those with the coronavirus, shouldn’t have to lose a day’s pay to recover.
 Let's take a closer look.

 Paid sick leave is a benefit that allows employees to take time off and still get paid their normal salary when health issues affect their ability to work.